Dolybim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script prints the user id of current user
+This script prints the groups the current user is in